tlandsman/BarMath/README.md

 # 🛠️ App Architecture

-This iOS Watch app is built using a custom Redux-style architecture tailored specifically for our needs.
+This iOS Watch app is built using a custom Redux-style architecture.
 The goal was to adopt a predictable state management pattern without introducing third-party dependencies such as The Composable Architecture (TCA).

 Key Concepts:
 * Single Source of Truth: The app state is centralized and immutable, updated only through actions.